4.12 Evaluation of Faculty

 1. Significant progress toward the attainment of teaching excellence (See Faculty Handbook section 4.12.2.1);

-2. Scholarship and/or appropriate professional actrivity beyond the terminal degree (see Faculty Handbook section 4.12.2.2); and
+2. Scholarship and/or appropriate professional activity beyond the terminal degree (See Faculty Handbook section 4.12.2.2); and

-3. Service in various combinations provided to the planning unit, school, College, profession, or community (See Faculty Handbook section 4.12.2.3.1-4
+3. Service in various combinations provided to the department, school, College, profession, or community (See Faculty Handbook section 4.12.2.3.1-4).
+Service may be contingent upon opportunity/eligibility.

 • Copies of all written assessments of a candidate as described above will be provided to all personnel involved in the review process.